Your Account Your Account

 Contact Us Contact Us

-As the holidays approach, remember to keep fats, oils and grease (FOG) out of your drain.
+Remember to keep fats, oils and grease (FOG) out of your drain.
 Common sources of FOG include:

-- Meats (including poultry skin)
+- Meats and frying grease (including poultry skin)

 - Cooking agents (butter, cooking oil)